White Oak Tree, Quercus alba

 If you desire a tall shade tree for your yard, look no further than the White Oak Tree.
 Along with growing tall, it has a large canopy due to its branches extending out parallel to the ground.
 The leaves are a glossy green in the spring and summer, then turn red or burgundy in the fall, giving your property a beautiful burst of natural color.
 In addition, the White Oak Tree produces acorns that are not as bitter as ones from other trees.
 This attracts wildlife like squirrels, jays, grackles, thrushes, wood ducks, even deer.

 White oak is just the tree for shade as well as beautiful autumn foliage.
 In the fall the leaves, which have rounded lobes, turn golden brown or a deep red.
 It ovoid acorns are autumn and winter food for squirrels and deer.
 An oak tree can live between 200 and 300 years and will keep growing until it dies.
+The white oak is a beautiful and stately shade tree of the Beech family.
+The oaks have been termed the “king of the trees” since the 1900’s, and white oak is considered by some to be the noblest of them all.

 The White Oak Tree's claim to fame is that it is one of the longest lived oak trees in the world.